Mastercard/flow/report/report-core/README.md

 ### Writing reports

-`Writer` may be shared by several threads: each `with()` call writes its flow's detail immediately and is serialised against the others.
+`Writer` may be shared by several threads: each `with()` call renders its flow's detail under the writer's lock, then writes the file outside it, so detail IO from different threads overlaps and `close()` waits for any writes still in flight.
 By default the index is rewritten after every flow; `Writer.Indexing.FINAL_ONLY` writes it once, on close, which is cheaper for large reports: